muiznieksm/Javascript_Weather_App/README.md

 - Search weather by city name.
 - Displays temperature, weather conditions, and more.
 - Responsive design for desktop and mobile devices.
+- The background color changes depending on the temperature.

 ## Technologies Used
 - HTML5